-^{8,} For the meeting of Philip with Kandake's eunuch, Acta Apost.
-8. 27.
-The Ethiopic text of the Kebra Nagast may be found in Carl Bezold, Kebra Nagast: Die Herrlichkeit der Könige, Abhandlungen der I Kl. der Kön.
+8 For the meeting of Philip with Kandake's eunuch, see Acts of the Apostles 8:27.
+The Ethiopic text of the Kebra Nagast may be found in Carl Bezold, Kebra Nagast.
+Die Herrlichkeit der Könige, Abhandlungen der I Kl. der Kön.
 Akad. d.
 Wissensch.
 23, Bd.
-I (Munich, 1905).
+I (Munich: G. Franz, 1905).
 This remains the only edition of the original text.
 It is accompanied by a scrupulous German translation.
-See translations by E.A.
-Wallis Budge, The Queen of Sheba and Her Only Son Menyelek (London, 1922) - a version that is often cited with greater confidence than it deserves - and by Gérard Colin, La Gloire des Rois (Kebra Nagast): Épopée nationale de l'Éthiopie (Geneva, 2002).
-Colin's is a straightforward translation with minimal annotation, but the references to biblical allusions are helpful in the absence of any publication of D.A.
-Hubbard, The Literary Sources of the Kebra Nagast, Ph.D. thesis, St. Andrews University, 1956.
+Cf. translations by E. A. Wallis Budge, The Queen of Sheba and Her Only Son Menyelek (London: M. Hopkinson, 1922) - a version that is often cited with greater confidence than it deserves - and by Gérard Colin, La Gloire des Rois (Kebra Nagast), Épopée nationale de l'Éthiopie (Geneva, 2002).
+Colin's is a straightforward translation with minimal annotation, but the references to biblical allusions are helpful in the absence of any publication of D. A. Hubbard, "The Literary Sources of the Kebra Nagast," (Ph.D. diss., St. Andrews University, 1956).